Kkobala/Ado.Net/README.md

 # ADO.NET and EF Core

 ## Purpose
 The purpose of the task: to get a practical experience on how to work with ADO.NET to connect and store the applicatin data in the MS SQL local database.
-You will learn how to create a sample database using Visual Studio 2019, how to expolore and update properties of the database by using VS Server Explorer.
-You will also learn how to store the connection string in the appsetting.json configuration file.
-You will also learn how to read, update and delete data from the database tables using ADO.NET classes.
+You will learn
+- how to create a sample database using Visual Studio 2019, how to expolore and update properties of the database by using VS Server Explorer;
+- how to store the connection string in the appsetting.json configuration file;
+- how to read, update and delete data from the database tables using ADO.NET classes.

 Estimated time to complete: 3 hours.